 Both Botox and Xeomin can be used to treat lines and wrinkles for up to 3-4 months.
 And remember, dosing = duration, so consult with your Provider on the optimal dosing for your desired results.

 Is Tox safe?

-Botox and Xeomin treatments are safe, temporary treatments when administered by trained and qualified medical professionals.
+Tox treatments are safe, temporary treatments when administered by trained and qualified medical professionals.

 At The Skin Clique, we only work with board-certified nurse practitioners, physician assistants and physicians to ensure you experience the gold standard of safety every single visit.
 We developed our own comprehensive Tox training program t.
 Additionally, our Clinical Team delivers ongoing educational content weekly.

 Did you know: